alaminsframe/binary-search-visualizer/README.md

 ## 📖 About the Project

-While learning the Binary Search algorithm, I initially struggled to fully understand how it iterates through a sorted array.
+While learning the Binary Search algorithm, I initially struggled to understand how it iterates through a sorted array fully.
 After watching a few tutorials, I realized that visualizing the process could make the concept clearer.
-So, using my frontend skills, I built this visualization tool to help others (and myself) grasp how binary search works step-by-step.
+So, using my Tailwind and JS skills, I built this binary search visualization project through Vibe Coding.

 ## 🛠️ Technologies Used